glue-viz/glue/doc/customizing_guide/viewer.rst

-The simple way of defining new custom viewers described in :doc:`custom_viewer` are well-suited to developing new custom viewers that include simple Matplotlib plots.
-But in some cases, you may want to write a data viewer with more customized functionality, or that doesn't depend on Matplotlib and may use an existing third-party widget.
+The simple way of defining new custom viewers described in :doc:`custom_viewer` are well-suited to developing new custom viewers that include simple Matplotlib plots, and for now is limited to Qt-based viewers.
+But in some cases, you may want to write a data viewer with more customized functionality, or that doesn't depend on Matplotlib or Qt and may use an existing third-party widget.

 In this tutorial, we will take a look at the pieces needed to build a data viewer.
-Some of the sections here are relevant regardless of whether you are building a data viewer for e.g. Qt or Jupyter, and some of the later sections will show an example of building an actual Qt viewer.

-Note that if you are interested in building a Matplotlib-based viewer, you can make use of the ``glue.viewers.matplotlib`` sub-package to simplify things as described in :ref:`matplotlib-qt-viewer` - but first be sure to read this page as the Matplotlib viewer tutorial will build on this on.
+The sections here are relevant regardless of whether you are building a data viewer for e.g. Qt or Jupyter.
+If you are interested in building a Qt-based viewer, you can then proceed to :ref:`state-qt-viewer`.
+If you are interested in building a Matplotlib-based Qt viewer, you can then also make use of the ``glue.viewers.matplotlib`` sub-package to simplify things as described in :ref:`matplotlib-qt-viewer`.

 Terminology
 -----------

-When we talk about a *data viewer*, we mean specifically one of the visualization (e.g. scatter plot, histogram, network diagram, etc.).
+When we talk about a *data viewer*, we mean specifically one of the visualizations in glue (e.g. scatter plot, histogram, network diagram, etc.).
 Inside each visualization, there may be multiple datasets or subsets shown.
 For example, a dataset might be shown as markers of a certain color, while a subset might be shown in a different color.
 We refer to these as *layers* in the visualization,